Check out our radio ad!

 It is important to control what happens to your firearms while you are incapacitated due to illness or injury.
 You might recover, then wonder what happened to your favorite carry gun!
 A shoddy “mill-spec” gun trust rarely integrates with the estate plan, if such a plan even exists.
 A specially drafted gun trust will allow a successor trustee to take over in the event of incapacity, will allow the grantor to “come back in” if capacity is regained, and the estate plan should also include powers of attorney drafted with guns in mind.

 Again, state law varies.
-In California, transfers by “operation of law” are exempt from having to go through a licensed gun dealer.
-(Keep in mind that where the recipient resides in another state, federal law requires that the transfer be handled through an FFL in the recipient’s state.)
+Transfers by “operation of law” within California or to a California transferee are generally exempt from having to go through a licensed gun dealer.
 In addition, one who transfers by “operation of law” is exempt from having to obtain a gun dealer license.
 The code sections defining “operation of law” for these two exemptions are similar, but differ slightly.
 Recent passage of AB 1292 simplified planning in California, chiefly by broadening the scope of these definitions.

 The exemption obviating the need to go through a gun dealer now expressly covers conservators, agents under powers of attorney, and trustees of living trusts.
 Normally we try to avoid conservatorship (sometimes called “living probate” and the downsides—cost, publicity, etc.—are similar to probate at death), but the clarification helps if a conservator is necessary.
 The new law expressly excludes agents under powers of attorney from the requirement of having a Firearm Safety Certificate; however getting a safety certificate is easy and inexpensive, and there are several substitutes such as having a concealed carry license.
 Power of attorney can be helpful as a backup, but the living trust (whether gun trust or main trust) is a better planning tool.
 What is really new here is that the law was broadened to deem a trust transfer as occurring by operation of law, eliminating the need for the dead or incapacitated trustee to show up at the dealer’s table.
 This was a surprising statutory change, as trust transfers are not generally considered to happen by operation of law; remember, trusts are private arrangements among fiduciaries, akin to contract.
 Theory aside, we can now plan reliably with trusts.